StephenKodua/onSale_App/README.md

 Required Must-have Stories

  * [ ] Users are able to login/sign-up/logout from the application
  * [ ] Users are able to navigate to various shop from categories and stores
+ * [ ] Users have a profile to display username, cart, wishlist, and sign out
- * [ ] Users are able to see original and reduced price tags
+ * [ ] Users can view on the main screen list of items including name, image, original and reduced price
- * [ ] Users are able to add items to cart to check out
+ * [ ] Users can click on item to view description, image name, original and reduced price,and option to add to cart or wishlist
- * [ ] Users have a profile to display username, orders, wish list, recently viewed, and sign out.
+ * [ ] Users can double touble tap item to add to cart
- * [ ] Users can search for categories and stores
+ * [ ] Users can zoom in and out of item images

+Optional Stories
- * [ ] Users can remove items from cart and wishlist.
+ * [ ] Users can publish their items for sale with image, name, description, and price tags
- * [ ] Users can search for different categories.
  * [ ] Users can leave reviews of items purchased
+ * [ ] Users can search for different categories
- * [ ] Users can share an item to a friend outside the application
+ * [ ] Users can share item accross different platforms (whatsapp, facebook, etc)
- * [ ] Users are able to publish their items for sale
+ * [ ] Users can narrow down items based on desired item prices

 #### 2. Screen Archetypes

 Login/ Sign-up Screen